cindytat/cindytat/README.md

 ## About Me
 Hello world!!
-My name is Cindy (she/her) and I'm in the DPEA. 😺
+My name is Cindy and I am a student in the DPEA 😺

 HOBBIES:
 - drawing 🎨